Ralph Norman

 Norman won a special election after Mick Mulvaney vacated his seat in Congress upon being appointed director of the Office of Management and Budget by President Donald Trump.
 As of 2019, with a net worth of $18.3 million, Norman is the 28th wealthiest member of Congress.
+Govtrack.us ranked Norman as the most conservative member of the 117th Congress as of February 2023.

+He advocated for the implementation of martial law to prevent the peaceful transfer of power to President-elect Joe Biden in January 2021.

 Early life and education

-Norman was born in York County, South Carolina.
-He received a bachelor's degree in business from Presbyterian College in 1975.
+Norman was born in Rock Hill, South Carolina, on June 20, 1953.
+He received a Bachelor of Science degree in business from Presbyterian College in 1975.

 Career

 Norman resides in Rock Hill, where he is a real estate developer at the Warren Norman Company, a business founded by and named after Norman's father.

 South Carolina House of Representatives

 In 2004, Norman was elected to serve District 48 in the South Carolina House of Representatives, winning a three-way Republican primary outright with 52% of the vote.
 After one term, Norman chose not to run for reelection so he could become the 2006 Republican candidate for U.S. Congress in South Carolina's 5th congressional district against John Spratt.
 He lost to Spratt.

 On November 3, 2009, Norman defeated Democrat Kathy Cantrell in a special election to reclaim his old seat.